 Samsung has also distributed various teaser videos over time.
 The most recent one showed a smartphone that unfolds to tablet size, similar to the Fold, but with a screen-filling screen – both on the front and inside.
 LetsGoDigital has already designed 3D renders of this foldable smartphone model earlier this year.

 However, it looks like Xiaomi is not the only manufacturer that sees possibilities in this design.
-Samsung has patented a foldable phone model that shows quite some similarities with the Xiaomi model.
+Samsung has patented a foldable phone model that is similar to the Xiaomi model.
 To get a better idea of the design, LetsGoDigital has had a set of 3D renders developed.

 Smartphone with a double folding display